Endometrial Hyperplasia

 Ayurvedic View

-Asrugdara- here asrug means menstrual blood and dara means flow, in this disease the patient has excessive menstual bleeding, this is endometrial hyperplasia.
-Due to causes that aggarvate pitta dosha , along with anubandha (mix) of all the three dosha , results in heavy bleed , apana vayu (responsible for downward flow) is also involved more.
-Ayurveda way of approach is to correct the imbalance by assessing dosha and its anubandha dosha by ayurvedic internal and external panchakarma treatment and further prevent related co morbidities in this condition.
+Asrugdara - here, asrug means menstrual blood, and dara means flow.
+In this disease, the patient has excessive menstrual bleeding; this is endometrial hyperplasia.
+Due to causes that aggravate pitta dosha, along with anubandha (mix) of all three dosha, results in heavy bleeding, apana vayu (responsible for downward flow) is also involved more.
+The Ayurveda way of approach is to correct the imbalance by assessing dosha and its anubandha dosha by Ayurvedic internal and external panchakarma treatment, and further prevent related co-morbidities in this condition.

 Endometrial Hyperplasia